 Yes, you've probably heard of online directories such as Angies List and Home Advisor and offline direct mail directories like Coupon Clipper.
 As if it isn't annoying enough to see this magazine of coupons in your mailbox every month, it's even more annoying to see local businesses throwing their money away to advertise in it.

 Many business owners sign up for these online lead generation directories and/or advertise in that periodical because, let's face it, they just don't know what else to do.
-They get the double-talk by a salesman or convince themselves (because they see other businesses doing it - it must work) that these directories/publications will actually work and bring leads, new customers and more business.
+They get the double-talk by a salesman or convince themselves (because they see other businesses doing it - it must work) that these directories/publications will work and bring leads, new customers and more business.
 Any business that registers with one of these services does not understand what a lead is truly worth to them.
-Yet, despite not knowing, they make the choice to throw their money away anyway.
+Yet, despite not knowing, they choose to throw their money away anyway.

-You see, not all leads are created equal, in value or worth: High-quality-exclusive-leads that convert into a sales is a lot different from high-volume-low-quality-leads that do not convert into sales.
+You see, not all leads are created equal, in value or worth: High-quality-exclusive-leads that convert into sales is a lot different from high-volume-low-quality-leads that do not convert into sales.

 Online directories: Welcome to the race to the bottom.